kFlix-tv/k8s-kflix/README.md

 ## Info
 1. Go Task Runner being used
-2. All tasks should be done using that
+2. All operations should be done using that

 ### References: